Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Experiments

 \section{Experiments}

-We test Bracketing SH on a real-world dataset called The New Yorker Cartoon Caption Contest~\cite{newyorker}.
+We test Bracketing SH on a real-world dataset called The New Yorker Cartoon Caption Contest~\citep{jain2020new}.
 For each cartoon, the editors of The New Yorker collect the evaluation score of $n$ captions from the participants.
 Specifically, upon arrival of a participant, the algorithm sequentially shows a number of captions and receives the evaluation score of ``unfunny'', ``somewhat funny'', or ``funny''.
 Following \citet{Katz20}, we use the proportion of times the score was ``somewhat funny'' or ``funny'' as the ground truth mean reward for each caption.
 We then set the reward distribution as the Bernoulli.
-We choose the contest 780, 781, and 782 that contains 6509 arms, 5969 arms, and 4389 arms, respectively.
+We choose contests 780, 781, and 782, which contain 6509 arms, 5969 arms, and 4389 arms, respectively.
 As we are especially interested in the data-poor regime, we report the performance of the algorithms up to time step 10,000, which is only about twice larger than the number of arms in our dataset.
-We run BSH and BUCB with various $\delta$ choices to see the best version of BUCB, which was repeated 500 times with a different random seed.
-We use a desktop with AMD Ryzen 5 PRO 4650GE CPU and 16GB RAM to conduct the experiment, which takes two hours to produce each plot.
-We summarize the results in Figure \ref{fig-1} where BSH is a clear winner over BUCB.
-Specifically, in the contest 781, at time step $4,000$, Bracketing UCB achieves simple regret about $0.18$ for $\delta=0.2$, while Bracket SH achieves simple regret about $0.11$, amounting to $39\%$ improvement.
-To our knowledge, the dataset we have used does not contain any personally identifiable information or offensive content.
+We ran BSH and BUCB with various $\delta$ choices to see the best version of BUCB, which was repeated 500 times with a different random seed.
+We used a desktop with AMD Ryzen 5 PRO 4650GE CPU and 16GB RAM to conduct the experiment, which took two hours to produce each plot.
+We summarize the results in Figure \ref{fig-1}, where BSH is a clear winner over BUCB.
+Specifically, in contest 781, at time step $4,000$, Bracketing UCB achieves simple regret about $0.18$ for $\delta=0.2$, while BSH achieves simple regret about $0.11$, amounting to $39\%$ improvement.
+We explain more on the implementation in Appendix~\ref{sec-discussion-implementation}.